Swap Dynamics in Single-Peaked Housing Markets: Experimental study

-We conclude this section with a comparison between the Top Trading Cycle algorithm and the Crawler algorithm.
-As it can be seen on Figure \ref{fig:expeCrawler_vs_TTC}, both algorithms give quite similar performances regarding the minimum rank and the average rank.
-Indeed, on Figure \ref{fig:expeCrawler_vs_TTC} both curves almost always coincide.
-However, as depicted in Figure \ref{fig:expeNbCycle}, the Crawler algorithm performs much more deals than TTC algorithm.
-The size of the deals is also larger when implementing the Crawler algorithm.
-The larger number of deals and the larger sizes of deals performed by the Crawler are related to the fact that agents are ordered with respect to the resource they initially hold and with respect to the order of these resources on the single-peaked axis.
-Based on this order, the Crawler only considers deals $\mu = \tuple{a_1, \ldots, a_k}$ such that $a_i$ and $a_{i+1}$ (with $i \in \{1, 2, \cdots k-1\}$) are owners of adjacent resources on the axis.
-Hence, TTC allows to consider a larger range of cycle-deals than the Crawler.
-Of course, neither TTC or the Crawler were designed to optimize these objectives: their interest rely in the strong strategy-proofness that they offer (and, for the Crawler, on the fact that it can even be implemented in obviously dominant strategies \citep{bade2019matching}).
-Still, we believe that these findings provide interesting insights regarding the nature of outcomes they provide.
+The larger number of deals and the larger sizes of deals performed by Crawler are related to the fact that agents are ordered with respect to the resource they initially hold and with respect to the order of these resources on the single-peaked axis.
+Based on this order, Crawler only considers deals $\mu = \tuple{a_1, \ldots, a_k}$ such that $a_i$ and $a_{i+1}$ (with $i \in \{1, 2, \cdots k-1\}$) are owners of adjacent resources on the axis.
+Hence, TTC allows for considering a larger range of cycle-deals than Crawler.

+Putting aside the comparison between Crawler, and TTC, the size of the deals to implement can be extremely large for both procedures as depicted in Figure \ref{fig:expeCycleSize}.
+A cycle-deal may involve more than half (respectively 35\%) of the agents under UP-SP and a fifth (respectively 15\%) of the agents under IC-SP for Crawler (respectively TTC).
+The linear regressions explaining these values are presented in Table \ref{tab:regressionMaxSize}. \revisedC{Overall, even though TTC performs less unit exchanges than our swap dynamics, it can still need to perform extremely large cycle-deals.}

+These experiments show that the number of swap-deals can be significant, especially under UP-SP where long sequences of slightly improving steps are more likely to occur.
+On the other hand, we show empirically that TTC and Crawler are indeed prone to require the implementation of cycle-deals of large size.
+This illustrates the trade-off which occurs between the coordination requirements and the length of the procedure.